chriskrycho/emberconf-2018-slides/talk.md

 }
 ```

 Note: _literal_ types are types where the only value they can have is the specific value you write down.
 Any kind of literal you can write in JavaScript – numbers, strings, booleans, symbols, arrays, objects, and crazy combinations of them – can be a _type_ in TypeScript.
-So here, the `value` key in any `Hallo` type is _only_ allowed to be the exact string “hallo”.

-We’ll see a handy example of how we can use this in the _next_ kind of type: union types.
+(We’ll see a handy example of how we can use this in the _next_ kind of type: union types.)

 ---